 There was a time when women did not sit in executive teams, weren’t part of boards, and didn’t sit in senior leadership.
 They mostly occupied jobs in the typing pool and secretarial staff.
-It wasn’t really until the 1970s in the US where women entered the workforce in significant numbers, a full ten years after the 1960s feminist movement.
+It wasn’t really until the 1970s in the US that women entered the workforce in significant numbers, a full ten years after the 1960s feminist movement.
 Even still only 8% of Fortune 500 companies have female CEOs, so there’s a long way to go but it’s difficult for modern workers to fathom women not holding important roles in the workforce.
 Yet we have many diverse groups who are left out of the “workforce conversation.”
 Just as we look back at the roles women had fifty years ago, in fifty years, we will look with shaking heads at the lack of diversity and inclusion in today’s companies.

 Companies are only now starting to look to the bigger picture.
 Yet evidence suggests that diverse workforces do better.
 Diverse workforces are more profitable, perform better, and have lower turnover rates.
 What’s there not to like about those stats?
 So, how do you create an ideal DEI framework for your business?
 Let’s explore.